scriptmaster/what-exactly-do-you-want/WhereAreTheOtherCsFiles.md

 I've rewritten all these files and this is for my personal site.

 Again questions, questions.
-Talk is cheap.
+Just talking and talking, is cheap.